What is a degloving injury?

 An attorney can give you an estimate of the value of your claim and negotiate with the insurance company on your behalf to ensure you get maximum compensation.

 If you or a loved one suffered a serious degloving injury at work, finding the right legal representation is crucial.
-The experienced Charlotte work attorneys at Wilder Pantazis Law Group are dedicated to helping you navigate the complexities of the workers’ compensation system.
+The experienced work attorneys at Wilder Pantazis Law Group are dedicated to helping you navigate the complexities of the workers’ compensation system.

 We understand the physical, emotional, and financial impact a severe injury can have on your life, and we’re committed to fighting for the benefits and compensation you rightfully deserve.